Should I Participate in Lent?

 If our honest desire is to please Him, our service and devotion should spring from a heart of thankfulness.
 And it shouldn’t be for a mere season with a return to our old, comfortable ways of only acknowledging the Spirit as we feel inclined.

 Because ultimately that is what He died to give us… REST.
-Rest from religion.
 Freedom from working for salvation.
 Acceptance before the Father.
 Forgiveness because of HIS sacrifice, not ours.

 During Lent or any other season, let’s celebrate what He’s done for us, and praise Him that we don’t have to meet any religious requirements, that we just have to accept His work at the cross and the empty tomb, because He has done it all!